 So here is Jaguar showing what they are made of… a 542bhp 5.0 Supercharged ‘Lightweight’ version with a host of tricks to make it handle and perform like no other Jag ever has.
 These very rare Limited Edition versions were the pinnacle of JaguarSport.
 The Ultimate Jaguar XKR

 It’s thought some Euro countries had a handful of deliveries and odd cars that were sold around the world in RHD form.
 With 13 RHD cars made in total.
 10 for the UK market.
 Just one White RHD car resides in Pretoria, South Africa.
 One White RHD car resides in Hong Kong.
-The remaining RHD car is thought to be in storage or a collection, possibly Jaguar Heritage.
+The remaining RHD car, which is red, is thought to be in storage or a collection, possibly Jaguar Heritage.
 One White LHD car resides in Portugal.
 One white LHD one is in Austria.
 One LHD car from Germany is thought to now be scrapped.
-Of the original LHD numbers 25 would remain in America and just 5 would go to Canada.
+Of the original LHD numbers, 25 would remain in America and just 5 would go to Canada.
 These USA cars were all finished in Polaris White.
 In total, 45 XKR-S GT editions of the XKR-S GT were made for the World.
 It is known of at least two cars that have been scrapped or heavily damaged.

 So to summarize, These were the pinnacle of Jaguar Sport.
 The Ultimate Jaguar XKR.
 The most accomplished sporting Jaguar that’s ever been sold.
 A way of Jaguar showing they do have a place on the world stage that’s usually occupied by Porsche & BMW and their towels… These track-breed versions will be an important of Jaguar heritage and will always be desirable and without doubt be, highly collectible.